syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 * You can change the group icon padding by overriding the `GetLeftPaddingForGroupIcon` and `GetRightPaddingForGroupIcon` methods.

-* You can change the label padding by overriding the `GetLeftPaddingForLabel` and `GetRightPaddingForLabel` methods, its applicable only for `DataForm.LayoutOptions` is Default.
+* You can change the label padding by overriding the `GetLeftPaddingForLabel` and `GetRightPaddingForLabel` methods, its applicable only for `DataForm.LayoutOptions` is `Default`.

 * You can change the validation label padding by overriding the `GetLeftPaddingForValidationLabel` and `GetRightPaddingForValidationLabel` methods, its applicable only for `DataForm.LayoutOptions` is `Default`.